 As time went on, I had to give up the Barbie fantasy and give in to the crushing reality that I was not and never would be anything like Barbie.
 Like Jane, I had that ah-ha moment when you realize there is no such thing as Barbie and no matter how one strives to become that perfect pastel confection, it will never be real.

-It costs Jane a boat-load of money in plastic surgery, hair dye, cosmetics and clothes before she realizes this – but every woman will enjoy watching her plummet into superficial world of advertising, and the inherent problems that mount from this one insurmountable insecurity.
+It costs Jane a boat-load of money in hair dye, cosmetics and clothes before she realizes this – but every woman will enjoy watching her plummet into the superficial world of advertising, and the inherent problems that build from this one insurmountable insecurity.
 Blame it on Barbie!
-To download a sample chapter of Playing Jane, click here.
+To purchase a copy of Camera Ready click here.